hzeller/rpi-rgb-led-matrix/README.md

   3. Use the utilities.
 The [utils](./utils) directory has some ready-made useful utilities to show content.
 [Go there](./utils) to see how to compile and run these.
-  4. Write your own programs using the Matrix in C++ or Python.
+  4. Write your own programs using the Matrix in C++ or one of the bindings such as Python or C#.

 ### Utilities